Partial reflections and globally linked pairs in rigid graphs: Preliminaries

 \begin{corollary} Let $G = (V,E)$ be a graph.
 The $d$-separators, the $d$-fragments and the $(d+1)$-blocks of $G$ and $\glclosure(G)$ coincide. \end{corollary}

 In the preceding proof if $|S| = d$, then the hyperplane along which we reflect is just the affine span of $\{p(x), x \in S\}$.
-In this case we say that $(G,q)$ is a partial reflection of $(G,p)$.
+Intuitively, $(G,q)$ is a ``partial reflection'' of $(G,p)$ through this hyperplane.
 Our first goal is to gain a deeper understanding of the operation of taking such partial reflections.